embedded-graphics/embedded-graphics/embedded-graphics/MIGRATING-0.5-0.6.md

 Adding embedded-graphics support to a display driver has changed somewhat.
 The `Drawing` trait has been replaced by the `DrawTarget` trait which provides a slightly different interface.

 An associated error type is also added to `DrawTarget` to allow for better error handling than a `panic!()`.

+Below is a reduced example taken from the [ssd1306](https://crates.io/crates/ssd1306) driver.
+It uses `BinaryColor` as pixels on the SSD1306 can only be on or off.

 ```rust
 use embedded_graphics::{